 - Use a serrated knife or a cake leveler to cut the cake to be perfectly even.

-- First, place the 1st layer layer down.
+- First, place the first cake layer down.
+Use a cake turntable if you have one.
 Frost the cake layer with 1 cup of frosting with an offset spatula.
 Use a piping bag to pipe the frosting around the edge of the cake.
 Then, spread the raspberry filling into the center of the cake.

 - Place the last layer of cake down.
 For an even surface, flip the cake so the bottom of the cake is facing up.

-- Frost the cake in a light layer of frosting.
+- Frost the cake in a thin layer of frosting.
 Then, freeze for 15 minutes.

-- Frost the rest of the cake using a straight spatula or a cake scrapper.
-Top with extra raspberries.
+- Frost the rest of the cake using a straight spatula or a cake scraper.
+Place raspberries on top of the cake.

 Yes for this recipe, make three 6-inch cakes, 9X13-inch cake (half the frosting for this).
 Half the recipe to make two 6-inch cakes, 8X8-inch cake or 9X9-inch cake.